LULAC LAMBDA AWARDS THREE SCHOLARSHIPS TO DC AREA LGBTQ+ LATINX STUDENTS

-A future foreign policy maker and a future federal education executive have been selected by LULAC Lambda for its annual scholarship.
-The LGBTQ+ Latinx organization chose D.C. residents Brian Castro and Javier Rodriguez based on their academic merit and work in the community.
+A future public policy maker and lawyer, a future theologian and minister, and a future public interest/public defender attorney have been selected by LULAC Lambda for its 2022 annual scholarships.
+The LGBTQ+ Latinx organization selected D.C. residents Tania Cabrera, Zoey McShane and Juan Carlos Mora, based on their academic merit and work in the community.

-“For a fourth year in a row, LULAC Lambda will provide scholarships to outstanding scholars who come from our LGBTQ+ Latinx community.
-Our scholarship program will help these scholars achieve their academic goals and reduce their student debt,” said Erik Rodriquez, LULAC Lambda president.
-“We want to thank the BHT Foundation and LULAC Lambda supporters who have kept this scholarship alive.”
+“For a fifth year in a row, LULAC Lambda will provide scholarships to outstanding scholars who come from our LGBTQ+ Latinx community.
+Our scholarship program will help these scholars achieve their academic goals and reduce their student debt,” said Javier Aquino, LULAC Lambda president.
+“We want to thank the Brother Help Thyself (BHT) Foundation and LULAC Lambda supporters who have kept this scholarship alive.”

-Thanks to the generosity of the BHT Foundation, LULAC Lambda was able to award funds during a year when fundraising and events came to a standstill because of the pandemic.
+Thanks to the generosity of the BHT Foundation, LULAC Lambda was able to award funds during a year when fundraising and events continue to be impacted by the pandemic.

-Rodriguez will receive $1,300 for his doctoral work at Florida State University.
-“I will utilize the funds awarded by this scholarship to offset the cost of tuition and book expenses!
-Doing my best to not take any loans and graduate debt-free,” said Rodriguez.
+McShane received $2,000 for her master’s work at Wesley Theological Seminary in Washington, D.C.
+“I will utilize the funds awarded by this scholarship to offset the registration fees and other tuition expenses.
+I’m continuing to work part-time and doing my best to not take on any additional expenses,” said McShane.

 LULAC Lambda is one of 1,000 chapters across the U.S. affiliated with the League of United Latin American Citizens (LULAC), the nation’s largest and oldest Latinx volunteer-based civil rights organization.
 One of the goals of LULAC is to increase access to education, so it encourages local chapters like LULAC Lambda to sponsor scholarships.